epage/epage.github.io/blog/blog/iterating-on-test.md

 }
 ```

+Sometimes generic libraries like `tempfile` aren't sufficient.
-Or within cargo, we intentionally leak the temp directories, only cleaning them
+within cargo, we intentionally leak the temp directories, only cleaning them
 up on the next run so people can debug failures.
-This is also provided by `#[cargo_test_support]`.
+This is also provided by `#[cargo_test]`.
 However, We have regularly hit CI storage limits and it would help to track the size of
 these directories, much like tracking test times.

 Cargo also has a lot of fixture initialization coupled to the directory managed
-by `cargo_test_support`, requiring a package to buy-in to the whole system
+by `#[cargo_test]`, requiring a package to buy-in to the whole system
 to just use a little portion of it.

 Sometimes a fixture is expensive to create and you want to be able to share it.
 For example in cargo,